 - Control only one drone at a time

-- Do NOT fly over people or moving vehicles
+- Do NOT fly over people or moving vehicles, unless you meet the FAA’s operating requirements for these missions

-- Do NOT operate the drone from a moving vehicle
+- Do NOT operate the drone from a moving vehicle, unless in a sparsely populated area

 (Note: This is NOT a comprehensive list.
 For complete information, check current FAA requirements.)

 If you want to operate outside the above conditions, you may be able to apply for a Part 107 waiver.
-For more information on Part 107 waivers and how to get them, see this article from Skyward’s Professional Services.
+For more information on Part 107 waivers and how to get them, see this article from Skyward’s Professional Services team.

 6) What are other considerations when flying under Part 107?